Francia Márquez: Ovejas river defence

-Other companies, such as AngloGold Ashanti, which intended to mine gold in the region, threatening the river's cleanliness, began to invest in the community by building roads and donating school supplies.
-Márquez recalls that while some appreciated the company's generosity, others were suspicious, stating "others amongst [us] thought that, 'nothing comes for free; they must have an ulterior motive.'
-And there was already talk of a mining project, so we listened to our elders, and we said 'no' to AngloGold."
+Other companies, such as AngloGold Ashanti, which sought to extract gold in the region, threatening the cleanup of the river, began to invest in the community by building roads and donating school supplies.
+Márquez recalls that while some appreciated the company's generosity, others were distrustful, stating that.

+"others among us thought that 'nothing comes for free, they must have an ulterior motive.'
+And there was already talk of a mining project, so we listened to our elders and said 'no' to AngloGold.
 The company responded by delivering leaflets to residents' homes, threatening eviction.

 Opposition to illegal mining

-During the presidencies of Álvaro Uribe and Juan Manuel Santos, the invitation of international mining companies to extract natural resources in Colombia increased.
+During the presidencies of Álvaro Uribe and Juan Manuel Santos, there was an increase in the invitation of international mining companies to extract natural resources in Colombia.

 In 2009, Márquez helped lead protests against attempts by the government to evict Afro-Colombians, especially artisanal miners, from ancestral land near the town of La Toma.
-The interior ministry had granted companies such as AngloGold the right to mine for gold in the area without consulting residents.
+The ministry of the Interior had granted companies such as AngloGold the right to mine for gold in the area without consulting residents.
 Márquez, along with members of the community council of La Toma, filed a lawsuit challenging the decision.
 During this time, several members of the committee received death threats.
 Paramilitary groups subsequently targeted the community, killing several artisanal miners on the river banks.
 Márquez prevailed when the constitutional court ruled in her community's favour.

 In 2013, Márquez became a legal representative in La Toma.
 She also took part in the permanent assembly in Cauca, which advocated for the National Land Agency to protect territory.

 The following year, Márquez's community faced environmental damage from illegal miners drilling boreholes near the Ovejas river, poisoned due to mercury use.
 Márquez again sought legal action and worked with other community members to combat environmental damage caused by illegal miners.
 However, in October 2014, Márquez was forced to flee to Cali with her children after receiving threats from paramilitary groups.